-When you eat foods it is a good and healthy idea to wash or disinfect your hands with hand sanitizer.
-Also, boiling food for at least 5 minutes kills water-borne contaminants.
+When you eat food, it is a good and healthy idea to wash or disinfect your hands with hand sanitizer afterwards.

 Areas with heavy rainfall or boggy areas can carry more than just waterborne illness.
 They can also host a wide variety of insects that carry disease.
-It is best to wear repellent when out in the wilderness so you don’t get bit by mosquitoes and other carriers.
+It is best to wear repellent when out in the wilderness, so you don’t get bitten by mosquitoes and other disease carriers.

 Water filters are safe for backpacking, and they come in many different forms.
 You’ll find lots of options online and in stores, but it’s important to choose one that matches your style of hiking.
 Consider where you’ll be hiking, where you’ll get the water, and the filter’s weight before you buy.